Dr. Lord, DVM

 Judy and her husband farm North of Grand Forks; they have two grown children.

 Lindsey is from Minot, ND and has been a Vet Tech at Petcetera Animal Clinic since May 2010.
 She graduated from North Dakota State University with a Bachelor of Science in Veterinary Technology.
 She enjoys spending time with animals of all sorts and seeing them be healthy and happy.
 Lindsey was not always interested in Veterinary Medicine, but one fateful day while watching Animal Planet (Emergency Vets to be exact), she noticed the people in the background performing certain tasks and began wondering who/what/where/how/etc. It was that day that she learned about Veterinary Technology and from that point on, the rest is history.
-She enjoys living in Grand Forks with her fiancé Ryan and Charlie, a cat she gave a home to after he was surrendered to the clinic.
+She enjoys living in Grand Forks with her husband Ryan and Charlie, a cat she gave a home to after he was surrendered to the clinic.
 Lindsey also enjoys interacting with both the clients and their pets and seeing the bond that exists between them.
 Working at Petcetera Animal Clinic has been an experience of a lifetime for Lindsey and she has learned that “Pets are not our whole lives, but they make our lives whole.”

 LaRhea, Licensed Veterinary Technician (LVT)

 LaRhea is a native of Grand Forks, ND.
 After graduating from the University of North Dakota with her BA in Sociology, LaRhea moved to Fort Collin, CO.
 There, she discovered the Veterinary Technician program at Front Range Community College.
 She decided to purse this field as supporting animals, both spiritually and medically, has always been a strong pillar of interest.
 After completing her internship at Colorado State University’s Veterinary Teaching Hospital, LaRhea received a managerial job opportunity in Plymouth, Massachusetts.
 There, she spent two years as Director of PetNursing, Office Manager and CVT in a small animal practice.
 LaRhea moved back to her home state in 2010.
-She is a LVT, a member of NDVTA and is certified as a Companion Therapy Laser practitioner.
-She is pleased to have become a team member at Petcetera Animal Clinic
+She is a LVT, a member of NDVTA and is certified as a Companion Therapy Laser and ultrasound practitioner.
+She is pleased to have become a lead team member at Petcetera Animal Clinic.